 Arenacross is a whole new challenge to take on whilst having epic experiences.
 Neo is one of the 12 exclusive riders selected to compete in Arenacross.
 Racing at the most presitgeous arenas across England, Ireland and Scotland in the build up to the final at Wembley!

 Tickets for all venues are available here www.arenacrossuk.com.

 International Racing for Great Britain

-Neo won the 50cc class in 2015 but was unable to defend his title in 2016 because of moving up to race in the 65cc class one year earlier than planned.
+Neo won the 50cc class but was unable to defend his title in the following year because of moving up to race in the 65cc class one year earlier than planned.

 Pride of Britain Awards

 It was a proud moment in the office when the UKs largest Childrens charity, Barnardos, informed us they nominated Neo for a Pride of Britain Award because staff are so moved by the compassion he shows others and impressed by all he has achieved by the tender age of nine.
 The Pride of Britain Awards celebrate the achievements of truly remarkable people who make our world a better place.

 Although he did not receive an award this year; it is an accomplishment in itself for the UKs largest children's charity to suggest he is worthy.
 Devika Chowdhury from Barnardo’s, said: “Neo is an inspirational young man."